Reginald Lenna: Business career

-For most of the 20th century, Reginald Lenna's Blackstone Corporation was Jamestown's largest employer and one of the driving cores of the local economy.
+For most of the 20th century, Lenna's Blackstone Corporation was Jamestown's largest employer and one of the driving cores of the local economy.

 Awards

 On April 25, 1976, during a visit to Jamestown New York, King Carl XVI Gustaf of Sweden knighted Lenna and made him a First Class Commander of the Order of the Polar Star (Kungliga Nordstjärneorden) for services to Sweden.

 Lenna received an honorary doctorate in 1981 from St. Bonaventure University.

 Philanthropy

 During his lifetime, Reginald Lenna made major philanthropic contributions to Southern Chautauqua County, including: